mvolkmann/blog/src/meteor.md

 Enterprise support is available in order to have guaranteed support response times and service-level agreements (SLAs).

-Meteor provides many command-line tools.
-These are summarized
+Meteor provides many command-line tools summarized
 {% aTargetBlank 'https://docs.meteor.com/commandline.html', 'here' %}.
-Enter `meteor help` for help on using these.
+After installing Meteor, enter `meteor help` for help on using these.

 ### Key Benefits

 The key benefits of using Meteor are:

 - One install provides client, server (Node.js), and database (MongoDB) setup.
-- Provides simple integration with MongoDB out of the box.
+- Simple integration with MongoDB is provided out of the box.
 - Client and server code can be developed in a single language, JavaScript or TypeScript.
 - The UI can be implemented using any popular web framework.